commercetools/commercetools-php-sdk/README.md

 ant
 ```

+### phpStorm

+To enable code style checks directly in phpStorm you have to configure the path to the phpcs at Preferences > Languages & Frameworks > PHP > Code Sniffer.
+Now you can enable at Preferences > Editor > Inspections > PHP the "PHP code sniffer validation" with PSR-2 standard.
+Change the severity if needed.

 ## <a name="contribute"></a>Contribute

 On bigger effort changes, please open a GitHub [issue](issues) and ask if you can help or get help with your idea.
 For typos and documentation improvements just make a pull request.